Markusdreyer/react-workshop/step-by-step.md

 <details>
   <summary>:wrench: How to query </summary>

-  Now let's get our React-app underway by implementing fetching logic in our app.
-JavaScript has a "Fetch" API that [provides a JavaScript interface for accessing and manipulating parts of the protocol, such as requests and responses.
-It also provides a global fetch() method that provides an easy, logical way to fetch resources asynchronously across the network.](!https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
+Let's get our React-app underway by implementing fetching logic in our app.
+JavaScript has a "Fetch" API that provides a global fetch() method that provides an easy, logical way to fetch resources across the network.

 A basic fetch request is really simple to set up.
 Have a look at the following code: